-Due to the risks to other employers within the Fund only in exceptional circumstances will bodies be admitted to the Fund.
+Due to the risks to other participating employers within the Fund only in exceptional circumstances will community admission bodies be admitted to the Fund.
 As a minimum requirement all of the below criteria will have to be satisfied, however the Fund retains the right to reject community admission bodies.

-- (a) applications will be considered if all the conditions of participation set out in the appendix are met and: - (i) the body exists as a result of being specifically set up by a local authority(s); and - (ii) the body falls into the category of "community" admission highlighted within section 1 and does not have any of the disqualifying criteria set out below. - (b) applications will not be approved if: - (i) the application falls into the "community" admission category and the body has one or more of the following disqualifying criteria attached to it: - the body does not meet the conditions of participation detailed at the appendix; or - the provisions in respect of risk assessments as set out at paragraph 2.1.3 are not compiled with; or - there is a known limited lifespan or fixed contract term of admission to the Fund; or - there is uncertainty over the security of the organisations funding sources e.g. the body is reliant on voluntary or charitable sources of income or has no external funding guarantee/reserves.
+- (a) applications will be considered if all the conditions of participation set out in the appendix are met and: - (i) the body exists as a result of being specifically set up by a local authority(s); and - (ii) the body falls into the category of "community" admission highlighted within section 1 and does not have any of the disqualifying criteria set out below; and - (iii) the body has a guarantee/indemnity from a suitable Fund employer. - (b) applications will not be approved if: - the application falls into the "community" admission category and the body has one or more of the following disqualifying criteria attached to it: - the body does not meet the conditions of participation detailed at the appendix; or - the provisions in respect of risk assessments as set out later in this document are not compiled with; or - there is a known limited lifespan or fixed contract term of admission to the Fund; or - the body does not have a guarantee/indemnity from a suitable Fund employer.